tylergreason/artForum/notes.md

   - Blurb about the pieces (if available)

-  - Date used (the date the piece appeared on the site)
+  - date (the date the piece appeared on the site)

 - Comment